So hi there again from the EIB Northern Command, Midtown Manhattan.

 We are in the home stretch half hour.

-Let me get to a couple of things that I suggested I would get to, but first we have a little bit of breaking news.
+Let me get to a couple of things that I suggested I would get to.

-Uh and and well, isn't he always campaigning, even if not campaigning?
+And, well, isn't he always campaigning, even if not campaigning?

-But uh Congressman Ron Paul said in a statement today that he will end active campaigning in the GOP presidential race, but will continue efforts to win delegates at state conventions.
+But Congressman Ron Paul said in a statement today that he will end active campaigning in the GOP presidential race, but will continue efforts to win delegates at state conventions.

-Of course he does.
+Of course, he does.

-You know, d does he get a speaking slot?
+Does he get a speaking slot?

-I think of course he should.
+I think, of course, he should.

-I I I'm generally believe that anybody who uh garners a certain amount of I mean, I don't know if Gary Johnson needs a speaking slot at the Republican convention for the five minutes and five votes that he got.
+I generally believe that anybody who garners a certain amount of, I mean, I don't know if Gary Johnson needs a speaking slot at the Republican Convention for the five minutes and five votes that he got, but maybe there's kind of a bit of a coming to terms here.

 I think if we're going to talk about etiquette, here's a little bit of etiquette.